aleksve/ischedule/README.md

-An elegant way to schedule periodic tasks in Python programs.
+An elegant way to schedule periodic tasks in a Python program.
 Both the scheduluer and the task run in the main thread, which avoids the issue of synchronizing the data access between tasks and simplifies exception handling.

 **Basic example**